-This policy applies to all Directors, Executives and employees (if any) of the Company.
-All Directors, Executives and employees of the Company must not deal in the Company's shares while in possession of price sensitive information.
+This Policy applies to all Directors and executives of the Company.
+Directors and executives of the Company must not deal in the Company's shares while in possession of price sensitive information.

-In addition, the General Share Trading Policy (see above) sets out additional restrictions which apply to Directors and Executives of the Company.
+In addition, the Security Trading Policy (Section 5) sets out additional restrictions that apply to Directors and executives of the Company.

-The law imposes a number of significant restrictions on employees of the Company when they deal in their Company's shares.
+The law imposes a number of significant restrictions on Directors and executives of the Company when they deal in their Company's shares.
 As fiduciaries, these persons must not utilise their position for their own gain or for the gain of any person other than the Company.

 The Corporations Act imposes severe penalties (both criminal and civil) on persons who conduct insider trading activities.
-Any perception of improper conduct by employees of the Company also has the potential to substantially damage the Company's reputation.
+Any perception of improper conduct by Directors and executives of the Company also has the potential to substantially damage the Company's reputation.

 The Company has established the policy set out in this document in an effort to prevent the incidence of insider trading in the Company's shares.
 The policy provides a general summary of the law in Australia in relation to insider trading, and as such operates in addition to the legal requirements.
-It is the personal responsibility of each Director, Executive and employee to comply with this policy.
+It is the personal responsibility of each Director and executive to comply with this Policy.